Sample · Decode+

 See how CYP2D6 and CYP2C19 results map to antidepressants, ADHD medications, and mood stabilizers.
-Your report follows the same structure — personalized to your genetics.
+This is a real preview of what you see inside the app — personalized to your genetics.

-Every Psychiatric Medication Report includes these sections, covering CYP2C19 and CYP2D6 with medications mapped by condition.
+Decode+ covers CYP2C19 and CYP2D6 with your psychiatric medications mapped by condition.

 90-Second Summary

-Top impact areas explained in plain language with the medications affected and when this report matters.
+Top impact areas explained in plain language with the medications affected and when this matters.

 Condition-Based Grouping